AdvancedPhotonSource/RareEventDetectionHEDM/README.md

 ```

 Example:

-We added some example dataset for the step 1 and step 2, for the step 0, please contact the author for the example dataset (around 12-14 GB for each raw file)
+We added some example datasets for the step 1 and step 2, for step 0, please contact the authors for the example input dataset (around 12-14 GB for each raw file)

 Step 1 (the default #epochs is set to 100, please change it if needed)
 ```shell
 cd BraggEmb_code/